akarshi19/Application-of-Q-A-and-LLM-for-Information-Extraction/README.md

-# Application of Q&A and LLM for Information Extraction
+# Application of Q&A and LLM for Information Extraction🤖

 This project aims to build a robust system for extracting and analyzing information using advanced techniques such as Natural Language Processing (NLP), sentiment analysis, and numerical data comparison.
 It includes tools to preprocess text, compare sentence similarities, extract contextual keywords, and analyze sentiment for comprehensive information extraction.

-## Table of Contents
+## 📚Table of Contents

 - [Features](#features)
 - [Technologies Used](#technologies-used)